jdtournier/microstructure_simulations/assignment.md

 S = S_0 e^{-bD}
 $$

+which can be inverted to give:

+$$
+D = - \frac{1}{b} \ln \left( \frac{S}{S_0} \right)
+$$

 to compute $D_\parallel$ and $D_\perp$, the apparent diffusion coefficient (ADC) along and across the axons respectively, also known as the axial and radial diffusivities.
 Plot their dependence as a function of _b_-value.
 Summarise and explain the main features of your result.

-Use these results and the equations:
+Use these results to compute the mean diffusivity MD:

 $$
 MD = ⅓D_\parallel + ⅔D_\perp
 $$

+and a simplified measure of anisotropy, based on the ratio between radial and axial diffusivities (it would be better to use the fractional anisotropy, but its calculation is needlessly complex for this assignment, and this measure is a close enough approximation):

 $$
-FA = \sqrt{\frac{3}{2} - \frac{(D_\parallel + 2D_\perp)^2}{2(D_\parallel^2 + 2D_\perp^2)} }
+A = 1 - \frac{D_\perp}{D_\parallel}
 $$

-To compute MD & FA, the mean diffusivity and fractional anistropy respectively.
-Plot their dependence as a function of _b_-value.
+Plot the dependence of mean diffusivity and anisotropy as a function of _b_-value.
 Summarise and explain the main features of your result.

-# Part 2: Effect of axonal geometry

-## 2.1 — Effect of packing density
+## 1.4 — Effect of packing density

-Show what happens as the axon packing density changes, by varying the axon separation while holding the axon radius fixed.
-Set the axon radius to 1µm, and run simulations for axon separations of 2.1, 2.2, 2.5 & 3µm (holding all other parameters the same as in Part 1).
-Note that you may find these take a lot longer, especially when the axon diameter gets close to the axon separation, as the step size will get smaller to adjust for the tighter geometry; nonetheless, on my laptop, the slowest run completed within a few minutes.

-Plot the effect this has on:
-- the dMRI signals along and across the axons,
-- the estimated axial and radial diffusivities $D_\parallel$ and $D_\perp$,
-- the corresponding MD & FA values
+Holding all other parameters fixed, set the axon separation to 3µm, and produce the same plots as for question 1.3 to show the effect this has on axial & radial diffusivity, mean diffusivity, and anisotropy.

-Summarise and explain the main features of your result.
+Summarise and explain the main features of your results.

-## 2.2 — Effect of axon radius
+## 1.5 — Effect of axon radius

-Show what happens as the axon radius changes, by varying the axon radius while maintaining the ratio of axon radius to axon separation.
-Set the axon radius to 0.5, 1, 3 & 10µm, and set the axon separation to
+Holding all other parameters fixed, set the axon radius to 9µm, and the axon separation to 20µm, and produce the same plots as for question 1.3 to show the effect this has on axial & radial diffusivity, mean diffusivity, and anisotropy.
-2.2× the axon radius to maintain the same relative volume fractions (holding all other parameters the same as in Part 1).
-As before, you will find the simulations for the smaller axon radius take longer to compute.

-Plot the effect this has on:
-- the dMRI signals along and across the axons,
-- the estimated axial and radial diffusivities $D_\parallel$ and $D_\perp$,
-- the corresponding MD & FA values
-Summarise and explain the main features of your result.

-# Part 3: Effect of gradient timings

-Show what happens as the pulse duration changes, by varying $\delta$, holding the $b$-value and effective diffusion time ($\Delta - \delta/3$) constant.
-Set the pulse duration to 1, 2, 5, 10 & 20ms, and the gradient amplitudes to
-560, 280, 112, 56 & 28 mT/m, modifying $\Delta$ so that $\Delta - \delta/3$
-remains constant.
-As part of your answer, verify that this results in the same nominal $b$-value (close to 1 ms/µm²).

-Plot the effect this has on:
-- the dMRI signals along and across the axons,
-- the estimated axial and radial diffusivities $D_\parallel$ and $D_\perp$,
-- the corresponding MD & FA values
-Summarise and explain the main features of your result.
+Summarise and explain the main features of your results.